Non-Abelian Three-Loop Braiding Statistics for 3D Fermionic Topological Phases: Results

-We divide the topological invariants into five categories, such that the topological invariants in each category are independent of those in other categories, i.e. the constraints only relate topological invariants inside each category.
+According to the stacking group Eq.(\ref{H1}) for classifying 3D FSPT phases with Abelian total symmetry $G^f$, we can divide the corresponding topological invariants into five categories, such that the topological invariants in each category are independent of those in other categories, i.e. the constraints only relate topological invariants inside each category.
 The five categories are: \\

 (A) $\Theta _{0,0}$, $\Theta _{00,0}$, $\Theta _{000,0}$

 (B) \ (B1) $\Theta _{0,i}$, $\Theta _{00,i}$, $\Theta _{000,i}$

 \qquad (B2) $\Theta _{i,0}$, $\Theta _{0i,0}$, $\Theta _{ii,0}$, $\Theta _{00i,0}$, $\Theta _{0ii,0}$, $\Theta _{iii,0}$